FREQUENTLY ASKED QUESTIONS

 What’s retouching?
 Do I need it?
 What are you going to do to my face?
 Will you make me look like a supermodel?

 Retouching is as important to the process as the actual shoot.
 Everyone does it- it is now considered the norm.
 Generally, the image right out of the camera will be pretty good, but retouching adds an extra layer of shine that makes a photo exceptional.
-As of January 2017, my fiancee and fellow professional photographer Maggie Hall will be handling your retouching.
-The kind of retouching she does is very light- it won’t make you look ten years younger or twenty pounds lighter.
-She will, however, remove non-permanent pimples and blemishes, find a good, even skin tone, lightly smooth wrinkles, remove stray hairs, and perform some other basic sharpening and enhancements to the photo.
+The kind of retouching I do is very light- it won’t make you look ten years younger or twenty pounds lighter.
+I will, however, remove non-permanent pimples and blemishes, find a good, even skin tone, lightly smooth wrinkles, remove stray hairs, and perform some other basic sharpening and enhancements to the photo.
 The goal is not to make you look perfect.
 The goal is to make you look your best.
 Ideally, through a combination of good makeup, lighting, and posing, you will already be ninety percent there.
 The retouching is a detailed look at that extra ten percent.
 Check this out:

 This photo is untouched- lit with flash and natural window light, written onto a memory card, and re-written onto a hard drive.
 Pretty good, but there are two more steps:

 The above image has been put through "step one" of editing.
 No local adjustments have been made, just global ones like cropping, white balance, color, and exposure.
 This takes me less than a minute for each photo.
 You'll get a gallery of up to 100-300 images like this one a few days after the shoot.